Find Cheap Auto Insurance Quotes in Your Area

 Consequences for a second-time DUI offense

-Third-time DUI offenders are more likely to pay a hefty fine than their first or second time getting a DUI in Pennsylvania.
+Third-time DUI offenders are more likely to pay a hefty fine than they were for their first or second time getting a DUI in Pennsylvania.
 But similarly to a second offense, the fines for a third DUI can reach up to $10,000.

 Consequences for a third-time DUI offense